 - introduces idea of temporal evolution of

 magmas.
-May also be episodic.
+Magma generation is also episodic.

 - evidence for mantle contributions.

 - the presence of basalts in the suite demands a mantle

 - what does the volume of arc magmatism indicate?

 - corner flow model

 for convection above the slab and replenishment of the source material.

 Diagram attempting to identify the various factors that produce arc volcanism.